VLprojects/webrtc-issue-detector/README.md

 # webrtc-issue-detector

-Diagnostic tool for WebRTC applications that analyzes WebRTC getStats() result in realtime and generates a report on possible issues.
+Diagnostic tool for WebRTC JS applications that analyzes WebRTC getStats() result in realtime and generates a report on possible issues.

 ## Key features